Why It Works

 Warm maple syrup

 For the Dry Pancake Mix: Combine flour, baking powder, baking soda, salt, and sugar in a medium bowl and whisk until homogenous.
 Transfer to an airtight container.
 The mix will stay good for 3 months.
-(See note.)
+(See notes.)

 For each Batch of Pancakes: Place one batch of dry mix in a large bowl.
 In a medium clean bowl, whisk the egg whites until stiff peaks form.
 In a large bowl, whisk the egg yolks, buttermilk, and sour cream until homogenous.
 Slowly drizzle in the melted butter while whisking.
 Carefully fold in the egg whites with a rubber spatula until just combined.
 Pour the mixture over the dry mix and fold until just combined (there should still be plenty of lumps).